apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/expand-volume.md

 :::note

-Volume expansion triggers pod restart, all pods restart in the order of learner -> follower -> leader and the leader pod may change after the operation.
+Volume expansion triggers pod restart, a concurrent restart is triggered and the leader pod may change after the operation.

 :::